CloudCannon/Marketing-Site/src/_drafts/scheduled-maintenance-for-major-release-.md

 1. Disable sign ups and logins to the app.
 2. Perform the necessary database updates.
 3. Redeploy applications.
-4. Enable sign ups and logins to the app
+4. Enable sign ups and logins to the app.

 ### Changes